Dealing With Swarms of Flying Ants

 Some ways to get rid of flying ants (and other ants from their colonies that may already be in the house) include:

 None of the above methods may actually get to the root of the infestation: the colony that’s nesting somewhere in the house.
 Hawx Pest Control services can fully inspect your home to locate the nest, if one exists inside.
-After treating the ant nest with the appropriate products, the pest professionals place bait traps that will continue to work for days.
+After identifying and placing appropriate products, the product placement will continue to control and eliminate any ants within the colony..
 Recommendations will be made to the homeowner on how to make areas of the home less conducive to future ant infestations.